 For those programs involved in the Initiation of Accreditation, it should be noted that Provisional Accreditation status must be granted prior to student enrollment.
 Accordingly, postponement of the review process to the next CoARC meeting is likely to require the program to defer the planned dates for enrollment/matriculation of students and the graduation date of the first cohort.
-Pushing back the graduation date will also affect the timing of the On-Site Visit for Continuing Accreditation and is very likely to affect the timing of the CoARC's decision to confer Continuing Accreditation.
+Pushing back the graduation date will also affect the timing of the On-Site Visit for Continuing Accreditation.